SoHaMIEM/ExploratoryTestingAutomation/README.md

 ## Executive Summary

 The **Automated Exploratory Testing Platform** is a comprehensive web application that leverages AI-powered testing to perform thorough analysis of Single Page Applications (SPAs).
-Built with React frontend and Flask backend, it integrates Google's Gemini Flash 2.0 AI model to provide expert-level testing capabilities equivalent to a 15+ year experienced software tester.
+Built with React frontend and Flask backend, it integrates Perplexity's Sonar Pro AI model to provide expert-level testing capabilities equivalent to a 15+ year experienced software tester.

 ---